onflow/flow-go/CONTRIBUTING.md

 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 - **Explain why this enhancement would be useful** to users.

 ### Your First Code Contribution

-Unsure where to begin contributing to the Flow Go SDK?
+Unsure where to begin contributing to Flow Go?
 You can start by looking through these `good-first-issue` and `help-wanted` issues:

 - [Good first issues](https://github.com/onflow/flow-go/labels/good%20first%20issue):